-Literacy is an integral part of how we communicate with others every day.
+Literacy is the ability to read, write, speak and listen in a way that lets us communicate effectively and make sense of the world.
 At St Anthony’s Catholic Primary School we aim to provide all students with the opportunity to write with purpose, read for meaning and develop skills for speaking and listening.

 At St Anthony’s Catholic Primary School we aim:

 - Give students a purpose for learning outlined in clear learning intentions and success criteria

 - teach using a structured approach where previous learning is regularly reviewed and new learning builds on current knowledge and understanding

 - move students from being supported and scaffolded with new learning to being able to independently apply this learning in a range of contexts